Skip to main content

 • Reading - score of 10 or more

-• Writing - score of 4 or more
+• Listening - score of 11 or more

 • You will see your reading and listening scores as soon as you complete the test.
 You will receive your writing and speaking scores within two weeks of your testing date.